zionward/Applicant_Helper/README.md

 ### 3. Initialize the database

+#### Locally

 To create the database in the location configured in `config.py` with one initial student, run:

 `python src/database_model.py`

+The database `students_prediction.db` will be created in current directory.

+To add additional student information, run the web-app and  enter the student info will be recorded.

+#### RDS

 To create the database on RDS in the location configured in `config.py` with one initial bank customer, first change path to where the file is located and run: